Custom MCP Tools

 Troubleshooting

-Tool not appearing? - Check that .codegraph/tools.yaml exists relative to the project root - Check MCP server logs for validation warnings - Verify mcp.enabled: true and mcp.dynamic_tools_path in config.yaml
+Tool not appearing? - Check that .codegraph/tools.yaml exists relative to the project root - Check MCP server logs for validation warnings (--verbose for debug output) - Verify mcp.enabled: true and mcp.dynamic_tools_path in config.yaml

-SQL rejected? - Ensure the query starts with SELECT - Check for accidentally included DDL/DML keywords - Verify parameter names match between {param} placeholders and parameters definitions
+SQL rejected? - Ensure the query starts with SELECT - Check for accidentally included DDL/DML keywords (including UNION, EXCEPT, INTERSECT) - Verify parameter names match between {param} placeholders and parameters definitions - Check that string parameters do not contain SQL metacharacters (', ", ;, --)

 Empty results? - Test the SQL directly: python -m src.cli gocpg query "YOUR SQL HERE" - Check table and column names against Schema Reference